NiklasTiede/CheatSheet-Linux/README.md

 cat <fi1> <fi2>    # concatenates files and sends them to the standard output stream (usually the terminal)
 ```

+When changing the content of a file, it's best to use an editor.
+Nano is an into the terminal integrated file editor
 editing with editor nano

 ```bash